greenchapel-dev/Serverlytics/README.md

 ## License

-This library is licensed under the GPL 3 License.
-See the LICENSE file.
+This library is licensed under the Apache license.
+See the [LICENSE](LICENSE) file.

 ## Acknowledgments
 This platform was built using various AWS services and open-source libraries.
 We would like to thank the developers of these services and libraries for their contributions.